 Lead in the development of DSL standards based technologies.
 We actively promote our technology at standards bodies with the goal of including it in new specifications.
 The use of technology that is compliant with industry standards is prevalent in telecommunications applications and in the DSL industry.
 Through the standardization of our technology, we believe that we expand the size of the DSL opportunity for the company.
 ADSL2+ and VDSL2 standards are at the center of new DSL offerings for IPTV, video and triple play services worldwide.
-By developing technology based upon industry standards, we deliver solutions to our customers that have broad market reach.
+We develop technology supported by industry standards and file patents to protect our inventions.
+We have a broad portfolio of intellectual property assets including trade secrets, copyrights and US and foreign patents and patent applications.